Rugs buying guide: the best and coolest rugs for your home

 Jute

-Known for its delicate fabrication, jute rugs are best suited to the bedroom or home office.
+Known for its delicate fabrication, jute rugs are the best rugs for the bedroom or home office.
 Place one at the end of your bed for maximum comfort.

 Sisal